 Rhode Island passed a bill disallowing the increase in the Section 179 depreciation under the Jobs & Growth Tax Relief Reconciliation Act of 2003.
 Section 179 depreciation will remain limited to \$25,000 for Rhode Island income tax purposes.
-When filing your Rhode Island tax return any additional Section 179 depreciation taken must be added back to federal adjusted gross income as a modification on RI Schedule M, line 1e.
-In subsequent years, when federal depreciation is less than what previously would have been allowed, the difference may be deducted from federal adjusted income as a modification RI-1040, Schedule M, line 2j.
+When filing your Rhode Island tax return, a deduction is allowed for depreciation taken on your federal return in prior years which was previously taken as an increasing modification to adjusted gross income.
+Enter the deduction as a modification on Schedule M, line 2j.

 A separate schedule of depreciation must be kept for Rhode Island purposes.
-The gain or loss on the sale or other disposition of the asset is to be determined, for Rhode Island purposes, using the Rhode Island depreciation schedule.
+The gain or loss on the sale or other disposition of the asset is to be determined, for Rhode Island purposes, using the Rhode Island depreciation

-Legislation passed in July of 2013, sets Rhode Island to conform with the federal Section 179 deduction amounts for all assets placed in service on or after January 1, 2014.
+Legislation passed in July of 2013 sets Rhode Island to conform with the federal Section 179 deduction amounts for all assets placed in service on or after January 1, 2014.